AngeloSagi02/BattleField/README.md

 # BattleField
-Naval battle developed in c
+Program developed in university as a pre-exam plan.
+It has some flaws but I find it very nice. :)